Best starting classes to use in Elden Ring

 • Strengths: Intelligence

-• Weaknesses: Weak starting equipment
+• Weaknesses: Durability

 • Best Weapon: Carian Regal Scepter

-The Astrologer is an Intelligence-based class that offers players early access to magic-based combat.
+The Astrologer is an Intelligence-based class that offers you early access to magic-based combat.
 It starts with the highest base Intelligence stat over all other classes at 16.
 Equipped with a Shortsword, Astrologer’s Staff, Scripture Wooden Shield, and Astrologer robe set, this is the frailest starting class with the lowest physical stats.

 Prophet